pulumi/pulumi-hugo/themes/default/content/blog/benchmarking-python-performance/index.md

 ---
 title: "Benchmarking Python Performance"
-date: 2023-04-10
+date: 2023-07-31

-# Use the meta_desc property to provide a brief summary
-# (one or two sentences) of the content of the post,
-# which is useful for targeting search results or social-media previews.
-# This field is required or the build will fail the linter test.
-# Max length is 160 characters.
-meta_desc:
+meta_desc: "Benchmarking and improving the performance of Pulumi Python programs."
 meta_image: meta.png

 authors:
     - robbie-mckinstry

-# At least one tag is required.
-# Lowercase, hyphen-delimited is recommended.
 tags:
+    - performance
+    - platform
-    - change-me
+    - engineering
 ---

-This is the second post in a series about performance optimizations we’ve made to the Pulumi CLI.
-Over the last six months at Pulumi, the Platform Team has been working on a project we call “Amazing Performance.”
+This is the second post in a series about performance optimizations we've made to the Pulumi CLI and SDKs.
+In this post, we'll go deep on a performance improvement we made for Pulumi Python programs.
 You can read more about Amazing Performance in
 [the first post in the series](https://www.pulumi.com/blog/amazing-performance/).